 The concept of Open Source is a huge phenomenon right now and there are several companies that continue to adopt the Open Source Approach to this day.
 As of April 2015, 78% of companies used Open Source Software with different Open Source Licenses.

-Several organisations have adopted different business models for Open Source.
+Several organizations have adopted different business models for Open Source.
 Red Hat and Mozilla are two good examples.